Lancaster West Estate: Cholera

 into a large pool south of Mary Street; this was known as the Ocean.

 The first attempt by the Metropolitan Board of Guardians to remove the pigs prompted a petition that revealed 188 families with 582 children relied on fattening pigs for their existence.
 Life expectancy was 11 years, and child mortality was at 87%.
 The families had donkey carts and daily visited the rich houses all around, taking their food waste.
 The edible was fed to the children and the rest boiled down for the fat or fed to the pigs, chickens and ducks.
 Dogs abounded, being used to protect the pigs.
-In 1850, after cholera had taken victims on Latimer Road, it was described by editor WH Wills in the first issue of Charles Dickens' publication Household Words as a 'Plague Spot'.
+In 1850, after cholera had taken victims on Latimer Road, it was described by editor W. H. Wills in the first issue of Charles Dickens' publication Household Words as a 'Plague Spot'.

-The Metropolitan Local Management Act of 1855 established urban vestries.
+The Metropolitan Local Management Act 1855 established urban vestries.
 They determined that only 7% of the population admitted to keeping pigs – but more likely 25% were casual pigkeepers.
 The right to keep pigs had been legally established by Lake and Stevens.
 By 1860, a woman drowning in a ditch prompted the building of a mission hall and Blechynden Street ragged school.
 The pigs were finally evicted in the late 1870s through the efforts of two Medical Officers of Health, Dr Goodrich and Dr Dudfield.
 The ditches were filled in and sewers built.
 The shanty town was demolished and part of it was laid out as Avondale Park.

 The demand for accommodation in the area became even greater.
 James Whitchurch built semi-detached upper-middle class villas along Lancaster Road and Silchester Road alongside the proposed Hammersmith and City Line.
 Latimer Road was demolished to form the track which opened in 1864.
 Latimer Road tube station opened on Bramley Road in 1868, and Whitchurch targeted the lower middle classes and artisans, building the "railway streets": Manchester, Mersey, Martin, Lockton, Hurstway, Barandon, Blechynden and Testerton.
 The housing built along Lancaster Road (beneath the Lancaster West Estate) Walmer Road (now beneath Dufford Street) Canterbury Street (now Bomore Road) did not attract owner occupiers and were soon subdivided into rooms for rent.
 The railway streets remained respectable for a century- when their lack of interior plumbing condemned them to be classed as slums.

 The women found well-paid work in laundering, at first by hand in their own homes but later in steam laundries opened along Latimer Road.
 Many men worked on the railways or a distance from home.